JohnMellaley/unicorn_attractor/README.md

     - Allow a user to add a comment about the Bug.

 * Features Page
-    - Displays all Features created on one page with all there detials and status.
+    - Displays all Features created on one page with all there details and status.
     - For each feature on the page you can add as many votes as you like to the shopping cart

 * Add Feature Page
-    - This page allows you create you own Feature
+    - This page allows the user to create their own Feature

 * View Feature Page
     - Displays feature details on one page.